stoyan-stoyanov/llmflows/docs/user_guide/Introduction.md

 Welcome to the LLMFlows user guide.
 In this introductory section, we will review some of the main abstractions of LLMFlows and cover some basic patterns when building LLM-powered applications.
-In the end, we will see how we can use the `Flow` and `Flowstep` classes to create explicit and transparent LLM apps easily.
+In the end, we will see how we can use the `Flow` and `FlowStep` classes to create explicit and transparent LLM apps easily.

 ## LLMs
 LLMs are one of the main abstractions in LLMFlows.
 LLM classes are wrappers around LLM